tiprankstipranks

 Economy & Political Environment - Risk 1

-A general economic slowdown or uncertainty that produces either reduced returns or excessive market volatility could adversely impact our overall profitability, including our wealth management fee income.
+A general economic slowdown or uncertainty that produces either reduced returns or excessive market volatility could adversely impact our overall profitability, including our wealth management fee income and our access to capital and liquidity.

 A general economic slowdown could affect our core banking business.
-Headwinds facing the U.S. economy continued during 2021, even as the economy recovered from the COVID-19 induced recession, noting in particular that the New Jesrey unemployment rate remains above its pre-pandemic level.
-The consensus forecast has the economy continuing its recovery from the recession brought about by the pandemic, largely due to unprecedented fiscal support and monetary stimulus.
-Adverse changes in the economy could negatively affect the ability of our borrowers to repay their loans or force us to offer lower interest rates to encourage new borrowing activity.
-Furthermore, uncertainty and market volatility regardless of overall market conditions, could affect the value of the assets under management in our wealth management business resulting in lower fee income.
+As of December 31, 2024, various economic indicators suggested that real gross domestic product had expanded throughout 2024.
+The unemployment rate had increased, on net, but remained low relative to historic levels.
+Consumer price inflation, as measured by the 12-month change in the price index for personal consumption expenditures, had moved lower compared to its peak level in 2023.
+Despite improved projections, unforeseen adverse changes in the economy and a possible recession could negatively affect the ability of our borrowers to repay their loans or force us to offer lower interest rates to encourage new borrowing activity.
+Uncertainty and market volatility could affect the value of the assets under management in our wealth management business resulting in lower fee income.
 Conditions that produce extended market volatility could affect our ability to provide our clients with an adequate return, thereby impacting our ability to attract new clients or causing existing clients to seek more stable investment opportunities with alternative wealth advisors.
+Furthermore, market volatility could adversely impact our access to capital and liquidity.

 Natural and Human Disruptions - Risk 1